Abdul Ismail: Playing style

 Ismail was a right-arm fast-medium new ball bowler with a "deceptive action", who could swing the ball both ways.
 About Ismail's bowling, former Mumbai captain Milind Rege said, "I found his action very awkward, completely open-chested, something like Colin Croft.
 He had the biggest outswing I have ever seen.
 He started from around the leg stump and the swing would finish at 1st slip. [...]
 Surely Abdul was a great bowler who should have played many a Test [...]"

 According to former India cricketer Brijesh Patel, "Ismail was a very good bowler deceptive with his weird action.
 With both his swings, he made the batsmen play.
 Mind you, the quality of balls used was poor those days and it would lose its shine, but Abdul would be at you all the time.
 He should have played for the country."

-Personal life
+Personal life and death

 Ismail, son of a taxi driver, was supported to play cricket by a Kerkar family.
-Ismail says of his early life, "What I am today is because of the Kerkar family.
+Ismail said of his early life, "What I am today is because of the Kerkar family.
 They really took care of me.
 We had no money.
 My father was the only earning member and he used to get annoyed seeing me on the ground.
 Everyday I would go to banks and offices and beg for a job."

-Ismail's son Asif Ismail is a tennis player who has appeared in Davis Cup.
+Ismail's son Asif Ismail is a tennis player who has appeared in the Davis Cup.

+Ismail died from a cardiac arrest on 30 May 2025, at the age of 79.